Stratosphere: Circulation and mixing

 Stratospheric warming of the polar vortex results in its weakening.
 When the vortex is strong, it keeps the cold, high-pressure air masses contained in the Arctic; when the vortex weakens, air masses move equatorward, and results in rapid changes of weather in the mid latitudes.

+Upper-atmospheric lightning

+Upper-atmospheric lightning is a family of short-lived electrical breakdown phenomena that occur well above the altitudes of normal lightning and storm clouds.
+Upper-atmospheric lightning is believed to be electrically induced forms of luminous plasma.
+Lightning extending above the troposphere into the stratosphere is referred to as blue jet, and that reaching into the mesosphere as red sprite.